daanblom/nvim/README.md

 - The configuration uses Lazy.nvim for fast plugin loading
 - All plugins are configured with lazy loading for optimal performance
 - Git integration is available through LazyGit
-- Focus mode available for distraction-free editing
+- Focus mode available for distraction-free reading or editing
+- Treesitter provides advanced syntax highlighting for multiple languages
+- Mini.nvim suite offers lightweight alternatives to larger plugins
+- Wilder.nvim enhances command-line completion with fuzzy matching

 ## 🤝 Contributing